-The Mackay and District Kart Club Inc. has Public Liability Insurance.
-It does not have a Personal Accident Insurance Policy for karters.
-All karters, pit crews, officials, and Associate Members will be required to complete the MKC Participants & Parent / Guardians Acknowledgment of Risk Form including Waiver, Release & Indemnity Form prior to participating in any event and acknowledge participation is at their own risk as per that form.
+All karters, pit crews, officials, and Associate Members will be required to complete the MKC Participants & Parent / Guardians Acknowledgment of Risk Form including Waiver, Release & Indemnity Form prior to participating in any event and acknowledge participation is at their own risk as per that form except for the above noted insurance coverage.

-Signage displayed at the track ensures all attendees are made aware of the requirements of entry and participation at the MKC's Kielbach Park.
+Signage displayed at the track ensures all attendees are made aware of the requirements of entry and participation at the MKC's Keilbach Park.